 Susan Coll is the author most recently of the novel The Stager.
-Her other novels are Beach Week, Acceptance, Rockville Pike, and karlmarx.com.
-She works at Politics & Prose bookstore, and she lives in Washington, D.C.
+Her other books include Beach Week and Acceptance.
+She worked at Politics & Prose bookstore for five years, and is currently on a leave of absence.
+Her work has appeared in a variety of publications, including The New York Times and The Washington Post, and she is the fiction editor at Moment Magazine.
+She lives in Washington, D.C.

 Q: Why did you choose a home stager as one of your main characters in The Stager?

 A: I’ve long been obsessed with trying to capture the way we live in contemporary suburbia, and the idea of home staging seemed especially rich with metaphor.
 The Stager’s goal is to create illusions about the way we live---or more accurately perhaps, the way we want to envision ourselves living.

 I also love the symbolism of neat exteriors masking messy interior lives.
 Essentially a stranger comes into the home to strip it of personality, to symbolically declare that the house is no longer the emotional property of the homeowner.